alexandermendes/PSQL-Dropbox-Backups/README.md

 ## Configuration

-Edit the configuration variables at the top of the script:
+The following configuration variables can be found at the top of the script:

 ``` bash
 # Optional hostname to adhere to pg_hba policies (default is "localhost").